ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 **Technique 2: Direct Preference Optimization (DPO)**

+**DPO results are shown Figure 4 of the report

-This produces the final aligned model:
+This section produces the final aligned model:

 ```
 symptom_sft_dpo/
 ```
 ---

 ### **Step 4 – Evaluate the Final Model**